daniel-lobster/EthereumBonds/README.md

 <p align='center'> <img src='images/decentralized_finance.jpg'></p>

 EthereumBonds is a decentralized application (dapp) that by deploying a solidity contract allows borrowers to issue a bond in the Ethereum blockchain, investors use the same dapp to buy the bonds and track payments.
 Investors buy the bonds (ERC20 tokens) and they get paid back principal and interest in equal monthly installments.
 The borrower selects the terms of the contract and investors decide whether to invests or not.
+The solidity contract used by the dapp is called TokenLoans.

 The borrower sells its bonds at a discount and has to buy them back at parity.